Seeing Ourselves Through the Eyes of Dogs

 And then, as he used to, he said, "Let's go!"

 And we walked down the beach together.

 I used to live right on the ocean and lucky enough to walk along the beach everyday.
-Along my meditative walks, with the sound of crashing waves I was fortunate to see some of the most happiest dogs.
+On my meditative walks with the sound of crashing waves, there were also some of the most happiest dogs.
 Let loose to just run and play, these dogs knew it was their moment to be free.
-They knew their owner would still be there waiting for them while they chased balls or took in the ocean air.
-My moments of joy were the dogs who would approach or wait for me as if they new me their whole lives.
-Could it be a connection, curiosity or simply that you just have enough love in your heart that they sense it.
-Those are the moments to embrace whether you have a dog or not.
-Its the moment when the dog sees you for who you are, and hope in return that you acknowledge them too.
-All dogs want is to live a good, and full life, and humans are meant to offer it to them--to love and care for them.
-We forget sometimes that we are so capable of offering something so natural that what we get in return is a purpose, and a promise of well-being and moments of joy.
+My moments of joy happened most when certain dogs would approach me, or even wait for me to pass by so that I can say hello.
+It was as if they knew me their whole lives.
+I often wondered if it were just a small connection, curiosity or maybe they sensed the honest love in my heart for them.
+These moments should remind you that dogs see us for who we really are, and hope in some small way that you acknowledge them too.
+They want to live a good, full life, and we as humans are meant to offer that life to them.
+We forget sometimes that we are so capable of offering something so natural, and that what we get in return is the promise that we will have unconditional love and many moments of joy.
 Think about the ways in which dogs look at us as supportive, caring, and authentic people.
 They are precious, and we are lucky to be given the chance to know them.
 The added love, well that would be even better.

 "Because of the dog's joyfulness, our own is increased.
 It is no small gift.
 It is not the least reason why we should honour as well as love the dog of our own life, and the dog down the street, and all the dogs not yet born.
 What would the world be like without music or rivers or the green and tender grass?
 What would this world be like without dogs?"